ceiphr/dotfiles/README.md

 <p align="center">Intended for Linux systems.
 Tested on Ubuntu 21.04 and Fedora 38.</p>

-## About The Project
+## About

-This project is a collection of dotfiles and scripts I use on my Linux systems.
+This repository is a collection of dotfiles and scripts I use on my Linux systems.
 Depending on the system, it installs various packages from `apt`, `dnf`, `flatpak`, `gnome-extensions`, `npm` and `pip`.
 It also creates symlinks for various configuration files and directories from `src` to `$HOME` and will load GNOME settings using `dconf` if the system is running GNOME.

 The `extras` directory contains additional configuration files that are not symlinked by default.
 These files are optional and can only be installed